Growth allows Modern Mold & Tool to move into bigger facility in Pittsfield

 "I'm not sure how many more we'll add, but we've already spent $1 million on new equipment" at the company's new structure, Warren said.

-Modern Mold & Tool had around 50,000 square feet at its two buildings on East Street but leased almost to half of it, according to Warner.
+Modern Mold & Tool had about 50,000 square feet at its two buildings on East Street but leased almost half of it, according to Warner.
 The old site just wasn't suitable for the company's new growth.

 "It was purposely built for injection molding," Warren said.
 "Everything was left behind for us to start using."

 Toner Plastics is a plastics manufacturing technology company that specializes in profile extrusion, mold design and manufacturing, and injection molding.
-A world leader in making 3D printer filament products, Toner also operates facilities in East Longmeadow, and Hope Valley, R.I.
+Toner, a world leader in making 3D printer filament products, also operates facilities in East Longmeadow and in Hope Valley, R.I.
 The growth at Modern Mold under Toner's ownership isn't unexpected.

 When Toner Plastics acquired the company five years ago, owner/CEO Steven Graham said that he hoped to grow it.
-In 2017, Modern Mold & Tool received $145,000 in investment tax credits from the city of Pittsfield toward a $3 million expansion of its of its manufacturing operation, which included the costs of acquiring and relocating the injection molding operations of Streamline Plastics of the Bronx, N.Y., to Pittsfield.
-When it received that funding, Modern Mold & Tool was considering several expansion options which included additions to the East Street campus or moving to a much larger facility in the area.
+In 2017, Modern Mold & Tool received $145,000 in investment tax credits from the city of Pittsfield toward a $3 million expansion of its of its manufacturing operation, which included the costs of acquiring and relocating the injection-molding operations of Streamline Plastics of the Bronx borough in New York City to Pittsfield.
+When it received that money, Modern Mold & Tool was considering several expansion options, which included additions to the East Street campus or moving to a much larger facility in the area.

 "I think the comment [by Graham] that he wanted to expand and grow was absolutely coincidental with what happened," Warren said, referring to the acquisition of the new building.